SynergyKit/synergykit-sdk-android/README.md

 <h3 id="adding-to-batch">Adding to batch</h3>

-<p>Every batch item need to be add to batch which you can send.
-At firt you must initialize batch.
+<p>Every batch item need to be added to batch which you can send.
+At first you must initialize batch.
 Then you can add BatchItems and send them all together.</p>

 <pre class="prettyprint"><code class="language-java hljs ">Synergykit.initBatch(<span class="hljs-string">"batchId"</span>);